bbc/ttml-validator/README.md

 the check for a minimum number of subtitles within the first 23 minutes begins at the epoch computed from the segment number and segment duration.

+### -collate_more_than

+By default, if a validation message is seen in more than 5 locations with the same status, those messages will be collated and the output will include one message stating the number of locations.
+Set to a different number to adjust from 5.

+If set to 0, will not collate any messages.